Achilles Tendon Rupture

 When a rupture occurs, it will feel as though you were hit in the back of the Achilles and you may hear a popping sound.
 Although you may actually experience very little pain, once your Achilles tendon ruptures, you will not be able to lift up onto your toes and your ability to walk is affected.

 A partial tear in the Achilles tendon may be corrected without surgery.
-However, it may require surgery if it is not treated properly with conservative methods (rest, elevation, cold compression therapy and Blood Flow Stimulation Therapy) and becomes chronic.
+However, it may require surgery if it is not treated properly with conservative methods (rest, elevation, cold compression and Circulation Boost) and becomes chronic.